DirtBagXon/hypseus_singe_data/README.md

     ffmpeg -i <original>.mp4 -an -qscale:v 4 -b:v 6000k -vf tpad=stop_mode=clone:stop_duration=2 -codec:v mpeg2video <game>.m2v

-_Singe 2_ has an audio bug and audio is delayed in the original MP4, check with VLC.
-Use `-ss` to delay encode start:
+_Singe 2_ has an audio bug and audio is purposefully delayed in the original MP4, check with VLC.
+Use `-ss` to delay encode start to compensate:

     ffmpeg -i <original>.mp4 -ss 00:00:00.330 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k <game>.ogg